 The ABACUS group

-Dr Carolyn Nickson heads the ABACUS group , which is working on three overlapping programs that aim to reduce the burden of breast cancer.
-The ABACUS group is a team of researchers working on three overlapping programs that aim to reduce the burden of breast cancer:
+A/Prof Carolyn Nickson heads the ABACUS group, which is working on three overlapping programs that aim to reduce the burden of breast cancer:

 - Policy, evaluation and implementation studies about existing health services for breast cancer